pkarsy/persist_mqtt/README.md

 Indeed the line

 ```
-print('pt.ready() =', pt.ready())
+print( pt.ready() )
 ```
 will print true.

 If we load('autoexec_ready.be') outside of exec() the variables will not be there and the script will malfunction.

 **Note also that we cannot loop around pt.ready() to check if the variables are ready.
 Berry is single threaded and code like "while !pt.ready() end" will not allow the pt module to actually get ready(to receive MQTT messages) and will deadlock and freeze the whole ESP32 tasmota system.**

 ## Usage